By Carole B. Larkin

 I never knew how this occurred, just that it did occur with persons suffering from Alzheimer's disease and other dementias.

-Recently, I went to a lecture given by one of Dallas’ most knowledgeable geriatric psychiatrists and I finally found out -- How and Why.
+After attending a lecture given by one of Dallas’ most knowledgeable geriatric psychiatrists and I finally found out -- How and Why.

 It turns out we form memories in a two step process.

 The first step is done by the hippocampus portion of the brain.

 When we experience something or learn something the hippocampus takes it in and registers it.
 Then the hippocampus sends it to other portions of the brain to be stored.

 We retrieve the memory from the other portions of the brain when we remember something.

 Research tells us that the hippocampus is one of the earliest portions of the brain damaged by Alzheimer’s disease.
 I could never figure out why the doctors made such a big deal of that, but now I know.